Security measures in European Union airports regarding carrying liquids in hand luggage.

 It is recommended that, whenever possible, passengers carry with them their medical prescription or proof of their particular condition.

 * Journey = outward flight + stay + return flight.

-If you are going to travel with any of the permitted liquids mentioned in the previous points in your hand luggage, you must remove them from your hand luggage, place them in the tray provided and present them at the security checkpoints so that they can be inspected separately from the rest of your hand luggage.
+The permitted liquids mentioned above may be inspected with special equipment for inspecting liquids.
+If you are going to travel with any of these liquids in your hand luggage, you must remove them when you reach the security checkpoints and place them in the tray provided so that they can be inspected separately from the rest of your hand luggage.
+You must present:

 These restrictions relating to the transport of liquids do not affect luggage that is checked in..